I beg to move,

 It is a great pleasure to serve under your chairmanship, Mr Stringer.
 I thank the Backbench Business Committee for supporting the debate and the thousands of our constituents all over the country who pressed for it.

 The debate is very timely.
-We are hopefully on the brink of a formal agreement on a transition deal, which will very much set the scene for the vital negotiations on our long-term future relationship with the rest of the EU over the next few months.
+We are hopefully on the brink of a formal agreement on a transition deal, which will, over the next few months, very much set the scene for the vital negotiations on our long-term future relationship with the rest of the EU.
 It is also extremely timely given yesterday’s publication of the Health and Social Care Committee’s second report on the impact of Brexit on our health and social care system.
 I thank my colleagues on the Committee for the work they put in and all the individuals and organisations that provided us with invaluable evidence.

 As you will remember, Mr Stringer, the NHS featured prominently in the EU referendum campaign.
 We well remember the famous—or infamous—bus that was taken around the country promising £350 million extra for the NHS if we left the EU.
 Most commentators, and several leave campaigners themselves, have credited that since discredited claim with taking the leave campaign over the line.
 Our health and social care systems also face one of the most significant impacts from Brexit, so it is absolutely right and imperative that Parliament has the time to focus on and debate the subject before final decisions are taken.